 Great price point for what you get.

-Bow and stern carry handles.
+Four carry handles.

 Specifically designed as a fishing inflatable, it has plenty of features to reel in anglers, including four fishing rod mounting brackets at convenient locations built-into the gunwales.

-Adjustable foot-rests accommodate paddlers of different sizes, and fore and aft storage offers plenty of room to stash your gear and equipment, with bungee covers and multiple universal hard mounting points.
+Adjustable foot rests accommodate paddlers of different sizes, and fore and aft storage offers plenty of room to stash your gear and equipment, with bungee covers and multiple universal hard mounting points.

 The EVA seat is padded and adjustable, and there’s a self-draining floor to keep you dry should you happen to take on water – which is inevitable.